AlbericTrancart/portfolio/src/pages/2019/08/spacex-starship-the-rocket-that-will-make-history-explained-in-5-minutes/index.md

 ## What it is

 Starship is SpaceX's next gen rocket, currently under development.
 You may have heard of it under its codename BFR, which stands for _Big, Fucking, Rocket_.
 Being 118 meters tall, **it will be the biggest and most powerful rocket in history**.
-Bigger and more powerful than the Satur the rocket that brought the Apollo missions to the Moon.
+Bigger and more powerful than the Saturn V, the rocket that brought the Apollo missions to the Moon.

 ![Sizes comparison](./sizes.png "Saturn V, Super Heavy/Starship and Falcon 9 (SpaceX's current rocket) size comparison")